 But more people are also experimenting with CBD to help manage conditions like psoriasis, an auto-immune disease that results in cycles of rough, scaly skin that can be itchy and painful.

 Cheryl Carpenter has lived with psoriasis on her scalp and abdomen for several years.

 “My doctor has prescribed many different medications to help my psoriasis.
 Most of them have been topical steroids,” she said.

 Carpenter said these drugs are “astronomically expensive” — up to $300 for a month supply that isn’t covered by her insurance.

 “[They] only temporarily alleviated my psoriasis symptoms, if at all,” she told Healthline.

 After hearing that research has shown CBD can help some skin conditions, she was eager to try it herself.
-Carpenter, who lives in Massachusetts, where medical marijuana is legal and decriminalized, “religiously applied” Medterra’s CBD Pain Cream three times a day.
+Carpenter, who lives in Massachusetts, “religiously applied” Medterra’s CBD Pain Cream three times a day.

 “The cooling effect of the cream gave me relief immediately from the itching and discomfort associated with my psoriasis,” she said.

 “Over the course of the seven days, the psoriasis gradually faded [and the inflammation decreased] and by the seventh day, I could barely tell it was ever there,” she explained.